nburgdorfer/confidence-based-fusion/README.md

 * Clone the repository
 * Update or install the appropriate versions of the above tools and libraries

+### Download
+[Here](https://drive.google.com/file/d/1CHNVZkuW5QzrRWV2n4ghanweKv5tnTxB/view?usp=sharing) is an sample dataset.
+It is structured following the guidelines below and includes data from the [DTU - MVS Data Set](http://roboimagedata.compute.dtu.dk/?page_id=36).
+This is the dataset that I use in the example below.

 ### File Structure
 The fusion code was written to only produce fused depth maps for a single scene.
 The fusion of several scenes, as well as any other functionality (such as evaluation) is left as a scripting exercise for the reader.